Miyeon: 2018–2020: Debut with (G)I-dle, collaborations and acting debut

-Miyeon debuted with (G)I-dle on May 2, 2018, with their mini-album I Am and the title song "Latata".
+Miyeon debuted with (G)I-dle on May 2, 2018, with their first EP I Am and the lead single "Latata".

 On October 26, 2018, it was confirmed that Miyeon would perform at the League of Legends World Finals Opening Ceremony 2018, along with Soyeon, Madison Beer and Jaira Burns.
 The four singers provided vocals for the virtual K-pop girl group K/DA, with Miyeon voicing Ahri, one of the most well known champions in the League of Legends.
 Together with Evelynn voiced by Beer, Ahri is the main vocalist of the group.
 Their song "Pop/Stars" went viral on YouTube and topped Billboards World Digital Songs chart.

 In 2019, Miyeon collaborated with Hangzoo with the song "Cart" as part of Amoeba Culture X Devine Channel Code Share Project.

 In 2020, Miyeon appeared on MBC's music competition program King of Mask Singer.
 She went on to win the first round with 64 points.
 In the second round, she performed Yoon Mi-rae's "Goodbye Sadness and Hello Happiness" but lost to Im Kang-sung.
 Her vocal performance received a warm reception from both audience and panels.
 Miyeon's voice was described as smokey, but soulful.
 Also that year, Miyeon sang again as Ahri on two songs from K/DA's EP, All Out; lead single "The Baddest" with Bea Miller and Wolftyla replacing Beer and Burns, and the second single "More" with the original line-up and Lexie Liu.

 In September 2020, it was revealed that Miyeon would make her acting debut as the female lead in web-drama Replay: The Moment as Yoo Hayoung, a popular YouTuber and band vocalist.
 With the drama's musical nature, Miyeon released several OSTs for it: "Dreaming About You" and "How To Love (with Neon Paprika)".
 The drama went on and recorded more than 6 million cumulative views.

 In October 2020, Miyeon sung "We Already Fell In Love" together with Minnie as part of Do Do Sol Sol La La Sol soundtrack, and in November, Miyeon released her first solo OST "My Destiny" as part of Tale of the Nine Tailed soundtrack.